JeHwanYoo/JeHwanYoo/README.md

 # About me

 Nice to meet you.
-I'm Je-hwan Yoo, a `Backend & DevOps engineer`.
+I'm Je-hwan Yoo, a `Backend & DevOps` Engineer.

+I am currently working in the `Platform Engineering team` at BSG Partners.

 I majored in Computer Science and Engineering and focused on `Node.js` during my undergraduate years.